cabalar/stringloops/README.md

 predicate `h(F,V)` (fluent `F` holds value `V`).

-For a better illustration, the package includes a Prolog program, `display.lp` that draws the chain of crossings of each string at each state along the trace.
+For a better illustration, the package includes a Prolog program, `display.lp` that prints the chain of crossings of each string at each state along the trace.
 This program requires the previous installation of the Prolog interpreter [SWI-prolog](https://www.swi-prolog.org/).
 As an example